susheelvishwa/Chat-app/README.md

 - Implement Context API for managing application-wide state.
 - Use context providers to share data and functions across components.
 - Centralize state management to improve scalability and maintainability.

-## Conclusion
-By following these development steps, we can create a feature-rich chat application using React, Firebase, React Router, and Context API.
-This roadmap provides a structured approach to building each component of the application while ensuring scalability, responsiveness, and security.